BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 - Decrease the number of requests in the **Colorwheel** application
   - Monitor the decreased traffic from the **Colorwheel** application
   - Observe the effect on cross-az traffic

+Feel free to follow along with *your own instance* if you'd like, using the resources and instructions provided in this repository.

 ### Demo: Prerequisites